-INTRODUCTION: Welcome to the Moving Image Archives and Preservation (MIAP) Studies Guide!
+Welcome to the Moving Image Archives and Preservation (MIAP) Studies Guide!
 This guide focuses on useful resources for various types of information (e.g. books, scholarly articles, streaming video and archives) relating to the moving image.

 The Entertainment Industry Magazine Archive offers digitized primary sources for studying the history of the film, music, theater, and broadcast industries from 1880 to the near present.
 Magazines include American Cinematographer, Back Stage, Billboard, Broadcasting, Hollywood Reporter, Mix, Musical Express, Radio and Records, Reggae & African Beat, Spin, Stage, Variety, and Writers Guild of America.

-FILM PLATFORM serves as a bridge between the film world and academia.
+Film Platform is a collection of documentary films from around the world on a wide variety of humanistic and social science topics.
+It serves as a bridge between the film world and academia.
 The collection is curated by film experts and leading academics to showcase meaningful documentaries of social, political and cultural importance by some of the world’s top international filmmakers.
 The catalog combines in-depth stories with out-of-the-box storytelling on a broad range of topics.
 In many cases, the films will be accompanied by a selection of study guides, as well as press kits, articles, and interviews with the filmmakers and their subjects.